Parents' Frequently Asked Questions

 What should I wear to adult ballet?

-Comfortable clothes that you can freely move in - tracksuits, leggings, etc. For the initial class you don't need to have ballet shoes you can just work in socks or bare feet.
+Comfortable clothes that you can freely move in - leggings, T-shirt etc. For the initial class you don't need to have ballet shoes you can just work in socks or bare feet.
 Adult split sole soft ballet shoes in either canvas or leather are recommended when you decide you are ready.
 Please ask Nicolle for details of where to purchase.

 You would definitely be suited to the adult ballet classes, you will soon be able to remember all the steps you learned as a child and more besides with a dance foundation - muscles have very long memories!
 The classes are great fun and the music is carefully selected to add to the enjoyment.
 You'll be amazed how much you can learn.